Are you doing a gutters project?

 Measuring and Planning for Gutter Installation

-Pulling accurate measurements of your roofline is crucial for ordering the proper amount of materials.
+Accurate measurements of your roofline are essential for ordering the right amount of materials.

-Gutters are always attached to the flat parts of the roof fascia — you don’t hang gutters on angled sections of the roofline.
-When it comes to taking measurements for ordering material, you can pull measurements standing on the ground.
-Hook one corner of the building with a tape measure and measure the span where the gutter will hang.
-If your tape measure won’t cover the entire distance, make a small mark at 25 or 30 feet with pencil or piece of chalk, reset, and resume measuring from this spot.
+Gutters always attach to the flat sections of the roof fascia — never to the angled parts.
+To measure for materials, you can take measurements from the ground.
+Simply hook one end of your tape measure to a corner of the building and measure the span where the gutter will hang.
+If your tape measure doesn’t reach the entire distance, mark the 25 or 30-foot point with a pencil or chalk, reset, and continue measuring from that spot.

-Add all your numbers to determine the rough linear feet of sectional gutters needed.
-Sectional gutters and downspouts are commonly sold in 10-foot lengths, and you’ll have 2” to 6” of overlap at each joint.
-You’ll also have to measure for downspouts.
-As a rough rule, you’ll need a downspout every 30 to 40 feet, which usually places a downspout on each end of a longer section of gutter and at one end of shorter sections.
+Next, add up all your measurements to determine the total linear feet of sectional gutters needed.
+Sectional gutters and downspouts typically come in 10-foot lengths, with 2″ to 6″ of overlap at each joint.
+You’ll also need to measure for downspouts.
+As a general rule, you’ll need one downspout every 30 to 40 feet.
+This typically places a downspout at each end of a longer gutter section and at one end of shorter sections.

 Find the Right Contractor for Your Gutters Project